 Every year, good chicken keepers who love their pet chickens unintentionally kill them, burn down their chicken coops, barns and homes and endanger their own lives with the use of heat lamps trying to keep their chicken coops toasty-warm.
-However, chicken coops do not need to be kept toasty-warm and heat lamps are never safe to use with flying animals.
-Let’s look at the issue of chicken comfort and winter safety a little more closely to understand better how to care for chickens in extremely cold climates.
+But chicken coops do not need to be kept toasty-warm and heat lamps are never safe to use with flying animals.
+Let’s explore the topic of chicken comfort and winter safety to understand better how to care for chickens in extremely cold climates.
 Before even considering heat options, it’s vital to properly winterize the coop- learn how HERE.There is simply no way to make heat lamps completely safe regardless of the number of chains/clamps/tethers or guards used.
 Flying animals that are spooked can fly up into the 500°F bulb surface at any time as can feathers, pine shavings, straw, etc.

 Fires like this occur every year in coops and barns due to heat lamps installed with the best of intentions.
 I’ve been tracking heat lamp fires on this Pinterest board for a couple of years now and these are only the stories that made it to media outlets- there are countless additional near misses and close calls when someone intervened before a tragedy occurred.